-This has become quite a hot topic over the last decade or so.
-The usage of backpacks amongst school-age kids has risen dramatically over the last 10-15 years and with it, so has the incidence of back pain and injury amongst children and students.
+Backpacks caused back pain has become quite a hot topic over the last decade or so.
+Almost all kids where backpacks to school, and back pain has consequently increased in school-aged children.
 Studies have reported that up to 64% of children suffer from back pain (Negrini, 1999), and John Hopkins Children Center (as well as other facilities) have shown that backpacks cause back and shoulder pain and poor posture in children.

 The BIG Question: “How much weight should be in there?”

 I’ve heard of parents telling me that their 85 lb. daughter is carrying 35 – 40 lbs. of stuff in her backpack, EVERY DAY!!
 That’s the kind of thing that will keep students in pain, and me VERY busy for the rest of my career.
 (Remember, pain reduces one’s ability to concentrate…in students, that leads to poor grades.
-So if your child is complaining of back or neck pain, pay attention or their grades may unknowingly suffer.)
+If your child is complaining of back or neck pain from wearing a backpack, pay attention or their grades may unknowingly suffer.

-So, here are some helpful tips – as well as a reference for all you parents to go by.
+So, here are some helpful tips for back pain caused by backpacks.
 Follow these tips and your child will be in the minority of those using back packs and suffering because of it:

 - Weight distribution is a concern – try to evenly distribute the weight in the pack and also to compartmentalize as much as you can.